-Poultry is pretty straightforward; you don’t want it rare.
+Poultry is pretty straightforward; you don’t want it rare, especially not in your Healthy Thai Chicken Salad.
 It should be cooked through but still juicy.
 If you can wiggle the leg, it’s most likely done.
 To be sure, pierce the thickest part of the thigh with a skewer or the tip of a paring knife.
 The juices should run clear.
 If you’ve stuffed your bird, you also want to be sure the stuffing is cooked thoroughly.
 Insert a metal skewer into the middle of the stuffing and leave it there for a few seconds.
 Draw it out and immediately apply it to the inside of your wrist.
 If it’s hot enough to make you remove it quickly, it’s done.
 If not, cook your bird a little longer, covering the breast if necessary to keep it from overcooking.

 Meats are different.
 Doneness isn’t an issue for any meat dish that’s braised or stewed, because this method of cooking is used for tougher cuts that will only tenderize with long, moist cooking.
 There’s no such thing as rare beef stew or pot roast.